CK-Build/CKli/docs/KeyVault.md

 # The KeyVault

-The KeyVault is a text file storing <u>secrets</u>, encrypted with a password.
+The KeyVault is a text file storing <u>secrets</u>, encrypted with a passphrase.

 Example of a KeyVault:

 ```
--- Version: 1
+-- Version: 2
 -- Keys below can be removed if needed.
 NUGET_ORG_PUSH_API_KEY
 AZURE_FEED_SIGNATURE_OPENSOURCE_PAT